oracle-livelabs/oci-core/oci-fullstackdrs/switchover-execute/switchover-execute.md

    ![drpg execute monitor log](./images/phoenix-execute-viewlog.png)

 5. Once each plan group is executed successfully, it will move on to the next group for execution.
-Here you can see  *Remove Primary Load Balancer Backends*  completed successfully (State-Succeeded) and the next group **Stop Compute Instances (Primary)** started running (State-In-progress).
+Here you can see  *Remove Primary Load Balancer Backends*  completed successfully (State-Succeeded) and the next group **Stop Compute Instances (Primary)** started running (State: In progress).

    ![drpg execute monitor progress](./images/phoenix-execute-moving.png)